openflagr/flagr/docs/flagr_overview.md

 The definitions of the following concepts are in [API doc](https://checkr.github.io/flagr/api_docs).

 - **Flag**.
 It can be a feature flag, an experiment, or a configuration.
+- **Tag**.
+This is a descriptive label attached to a flag for easy lookup and evaluation.
 - **Variant** represents the possible variation of a flag.
 For example, control/treatment, green/yellow/red, etc.
 - **Variant Attachment** represents the dynamic configuration of a variant.
 For example, if you have a variant for the `green` button, you can dynamically control what's the hex color of green you want to use (e.g. `{"hex_color": "#42b983"}`).
 - **Segment** represents the segmentation, i.e. the set of audience we want to target.
 Segment is the smallest unit of a component we can analyze in Flagr Metrics.